Polynomial methods for Procedural Terrain Generation: Introduction

 Midpoint displacement methods are usually more interesting than gradient noise methods in terms of pure performance, thanks to the fact that they do not need multiple passes corresponding to the different octaves.
 However, they suffer two serious drawbacks, namely their non-locality (the $h$ value at a given coordinate depend on its neighboring points) and the quality of the generated terrain, as pointed out by \cite{Miller1986}.
 Although most of the visual artifacts can be corrected by the more complex scheme presented in \cite{Lewis1987}, wich largely differs from the initial and simple idea of midpoint displacement, the fully local nature of algorithms such as Perlin noise allows to save a large amount of memory compared to non-local schemes and, moreover, is embarrassingly parallel.
 In addition, the nature of the midpoint displacement algorithms is such as it provides less control parameters than Perlin or simplex method.
 Finally, as for cellular automata, the non-locality of midpoint displacement causes additional difficulties for assembling different chunks of terrain, as commonly done in video games.

 As a result of the specificities of the models discussed above, Perlin-like and simplex-like approaches clearly appear to be the most appropriate choice for fast generation of realistic terrains, thanks to the good compromise they provides between performance and quality.
-To illustrate this, one can observe that most of the recent video games using massive procedural content generation make use of Perlin noise or variant ; Minecraft (24 millions units sold between october 2011 and october 2016 \cite{minecraft}) or No Man's Sky (1.5 million units sold in the first three months \cite{noman}) to name but two (as a way of comparison, Tetris has been sold 30 million times since 1989 \cite{tetris}).
+As pointed out by \cite{Gilet2014} and \cite{Cook2005}, Perlin noise method is still by far the most popular method due to combined effects of simplicity, performance, quality and historical inertia.
+To illustrate this fact, one can observe that most of the recent video games using massive procedural content generation make use of Perlin noise or variant; Minecraft (24 millions units sold between october 2011 and october 2016 \cite{minecraft}) or No Man's Sky (1.5 million units sold in the first three months \cite{noman}) to name but two (as a way of comparison, Tetris has been sold 30 million times since 1989 \cite{tetris}).

-For all the reasons mentioned, we shall focus in this article on comparisons of the presented model with Perlin and simplex noise in two dimensions, mapping two spatial quantities $(x,y)$ to a scalar value $h$.
+For all the reasons mentioned, this article focuses on comparisons of the presented model with Perlin and simplex noise in two dimensions, mapping two spatial quantities $(x,y)$ to a scalar value $h$.
 Note that OpenSimplex algorithm is used in this study to compare to the presented method, as it provides noise that is very similar to simplex noise and that it is not patented, unlike original simplex noise.

-To conclude this review of existing methods, note that many algorithms as for instance cell noise \cite{Worley96} or erosion modeling \cite{Benes2002,Olsen2004} are normally not used on their own but rather applied to results obtained by previously cited methods in order to increase accuracy.
+To conclude this review of existing methods, note that many algorithms as for instance cell noise \cite{Worley96} or erosion modeling \cite{Benes2002,Olsen2004,stava2008} are normally not used on their own but rather applied to results obtained by previously cited methods in order to increase accuracy.
 In addition, one can mention procedural generation of human structures like cities \cite{Parish2001,Dang2015}, which can be associated with terrain generation for human-impacted landscapes.
 Although these additional methods are not discussed here, it should be noted that the models described in this article are suitable for their use.

 The aim of this study is to build a novel, general method based on boundary-constrained polynomials, which enclose Perlin noise, and to derive an optimized model for producing 2D heightmap using a minimum number of operations per pixel.